timoxley/stitchup/README.markdown

 #Browser-side require(), minifier & packager for CommonJS modules

-Easily compress and package Javascript of Coffeescript CommonJS modules using this handy commandline tool (even for non-NodeJS projects!).
+Easily compress and package Javascript or Coffeescript CommonJS modules using this handy commandline tool (even for non-NodeJS projects!).

 All common JS modules in the supplied directory will be compressed and compiled into a single javascript file (default: application.js).